Your Rights Under the Credit Card Act

 Since 2009, American consumers have had significantly more protection from potential abuses by credit card issuers, through the Credit Card Accountability, Responsibility, and Disclosure Act (the CARD Act).
 You should no longer get slapped with a rate increase or a new fee with no warning.
 The due date for your payment can't be changed arbitrarily.
 If the terms change in a way you don't like, you can close the account without penalty.

-Does the law work?
-A 2014 study by economists found that it saved American consumers $11.9 billion a year.
-The American Bankers Association, while acknowledging that the law had clear benefits, concluded that interest rates had increased since the law went into effect, and that lower-income borrowers had more trouble getting credit.
+The American Bankers Association, while acknowledging that the law had clear benefits, concluded that interest rates had increased since the law went into effect and that lower-income borrowers had more trouble getting credit.

 All of the above may be true, but every individual who uses a credit card should be familiar with the changes brought in by the CARD Act.
 Here is an overview of some of the most significant changes.